George B. Mallon: Early life

 Mallon was the son of Michael S. and Martha Elizabeth Barry Mallon, who resided at 50 Washington St., Malone, NY.
 He graduated from Amherst College in 1887 and studied at Franklin Academy prior to this.

 Career as a journalist

 He came to New York City in the fall of 1887, working as a reporter for the Commercial Advertiser.
-In 1888 Mallon joined The Sun, being promoted to assistant city editor in 1895 and city editor in 1903.
+In 1888 Mallon joined Charles A. Dana's The Sun, being promoted to assistant city editor in 1895 and city editor in 1903.
 He continued in this position for a decade, training a number of young newspaper writers.
-He resigned from The Sun in 1912 and took a job with the Butterick Publishing Company.
+He resigned from The Sun in 1912 and took a job with the Butterick Publishing Company, which printed the Delineator, one of the largest circulating women's magazines.
 On the occasion of his leaving the newspaper, The Sun Alumni Association gave a luncheon in his honor at the Hotel Brevoort.
 Charles S. Whitman, district attorney of New York and later the state's governor, was among those in attendance.